-We are providing this letter in connection with your audit of the financial statements of Western Climate Initiative, Inc. as of December 31, 2012 and for the statement of net assets for the purpose of expressing an opinion as to whether the financial statements present fairly, in all material respects, the financial position, results of operations and cash flows in conformity with accounting principles generally accepted in the United States of America.
+We are providing this letter in connection with your audits of the financial statements of Western Climate Initiative, Inc. as of December 31, 2013 and 2012 and for the years then ended for the purpose of expressing an opinion as to whether the financial statements present fairly, in all material respects, the financial position, results of operations, cash flows and functional expenses in conformity with accounting principles generally accepted in the United States of America.

-Some representations in this letter are specifically limited to matters that are material.
-Items are considered material if they involve an omission or misstatement of accounting information that, in light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would be changed or influenced by the omission or misstatement.
+Certain representations in this letter are described as being limited to matters that are material.
+Items are considered material, regardless of size, if they involve an omission or misstatement of accounting information that, in light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would be changed or influenced by the omission or misstatement.

-We confirm, to the best of our knowledge and belief, as of the date of this letter, the following representations made to you during your audit:
+We confirm, to the best of our knowledge and belief, as of the date of this letter, the following representations made to you during your audits: